sandiegopython/test-driven-django-development/tutorials/03-views.rst

 ListViews
 ---------

-We put some hard-coded posts in our filler view.
-These post should come from our models instead.
+We put a hard-coded title and article in our filler view.
+These post details should come from our models and database instead.
 Let's write a test for that.

 The Django ``TestClient`` can be used for a simple test of whether text shows up on a page.
 Let's add the following to our ``blog/tests.py`` file: